immortals-ume/Data-structure-algorithm-java/src/com/java/main/ds/tree/Readme.md

 1. BST - Binary Search Tree | Time Complexity is directly proportional to Height Of tree

-   a. tree consist of key and satellite data , in addition to previous values it also consists of left, right , parent which points to respective left child and right child and its parent.
+   Tree consist of key and satellite data , in addition to previous values it also consists of left, right , parent which points to respective left child and right child and its parent.
-   b. if child or parent is missing , the appropriate attributes contains the value as NULL.
+   If child or parent is missing , the appropriate attributes contains the value as NULL.
-   c. the root node is only node whose parent is NIL
+   The root node is only node whose parent is NIL

 Representation of BST : refer TreeNode.java